-Once the data has been validated, it is automatically matched to children using a matching algorithm that uses various combinations of UPN/DOB/name as well as pattern-matching algorithm to pupil names to identify differences in spelling.
-The matching is pessimistic in that a match to a single record must exist in order for teacher assessment results to be linked to a child; if no single matched record exists then a new child record is created in quarantine and this must be manually reviewed by STA and matched to a child in the datafeed if one exists.
+Once the data has been validated, it is automatically matched to children using a matching algorithm that uses various combinations of UPN/DOB/name as well as the robust 'double-metaphone' pattern-matching algorithm.
+The matching is pessimistic in that a single match must exist in order for teacher assessment results to be linked to a child; if no match exists then a new child record is created in quarantine and this must be manually reviewed by STA and matched to a child in the datafeed if one exists.